-The study contained 434 individuals (234 males, 200 females, 157 parous, and 43 nulliparous).
-The data was entered into SPSS computer program version 20.0.
-A simple linear regression analysis produced significantly different results between parous and nulliparous females using the pubic symphysis but not the auricular surface.
-The current research suggests that parturition affects the pubic symphysis and not the auricular surface when determining age-at-death at the 95% confidence level.
-There is some factor that causes the parous females to appear, on average, ~1.5 years older than nulliparous females; however, the slopes of the regression lines indicate that the parous females age more slowly than nulliparous females, who are, on average, aging 2.67 times faster.
-An analysis of the incorrectly assessed individuals shows that parous females tend to be over-aged when compared to nulliparous females.
+The study contained 434 individuals (males: 234/females: 200/parous: 157/nulliparous: 43).
+The data was entered into the statistical software program R version 3.0.2.
+The transition analysis produced significantly different results between parous and nulliparous females using the pubic symphysis but not when using the auricular surface.
+The current research suggests that parturition affects the pubic symphysis and not the auricular surface when determining age-at-death.
+Moreover, the male group and the nulliparous female group transition around the same age, while the parous females transition at an earlier age.
 The applicability of taking parturition into consideration when assessing the age of females for use in human identification in modern forensic cases will be discussed.